jaspermolgvits/tensorflow-deno/README.md

 model.predict(tf.tensor2d([5], [1, 1])).print();
 });
 ```
+\
+&nbsp;
 **TODO:**

-Find and fix bugs (ther' be many...).
+* Find and fix bugs (ther' be many...).

-Add and use WebGPU backend as the default backend.
+* Add and use the WebGPU backend as the default backend.